The Message path¶

 Inputfuncs¶

 On the Evennia server side, a list of inputfucs are registered.
-You can add your own by extending settings.INPUT_FUNC_MODULES
+You can add your own by extending settings.INPUT_FUNC_MODULES.

 inputfunc_commandname(session, *args, **kwargs)

-represents the unique client connection this is coming from (that is, it’s identifying just who is sending this input).
+Here the session represents the unique client connection this is coming from (that is, it’s identifying just who is sending this input).

 text(session, *("look",), **{})

-does with this depends.
+What an inputfunc does with this depends.
 For an Out-of-band instruction, it could fetch the health of a player or tick down some counter.

-the Evennia CommandHandler is invoked and the argument is parsed further in order to figure which command was intended.
+For the text inputfunc the Evennia CommandHandler is invoked and the argument is parsed further in order to figure which command was intended.

-command-class will be invoked.
+In the example of look, the CmdLook command-class will be invoked.
 This will retrieve the description of the current location.

 Outgoing message path¶